 Places To Stay

-Expect a huge range of prices around Punta Cana.
-If you’re wanting to splurge, you’ll find fancy, all-inclusive resorts all along the coast line which can be a fun break from staying in hostels — everyone loves smoothies and dinner catered right by the pool!
-Other groups in the past have split an AirBnB, or found a couple of hostels worth recommended.
-Here are a few to check out:
+Expect a huge range of prices around Punta Cana depending on the type of experience you're looking for.
+If you’re wanting to splurge, you’ll find fancy, all-inclusive resorts all along the coastline which can be a fun break from staying in hostels — everyone loves smoothies and dinner catered right by the pool!
+Other groups in the past have split an AirBnB, or found a couple of hostels worth recommending.
+Here are a few to check out depending on what kind of overnight accommodation you're looking for:

-Found about 12 minutes away from Macao Beach, this hostel comes recommended by travelers who want to be close to the beach, but away from the main downtown area with all of the resorts.
+Macao Beach Hostel — Found about 12 minutes away from Macao Beach, Macao Beach hostel comes recommended by travelers who want to be close to the beach, but away from the main downtown area with all of the resorts.
 It’s a very chill, laid back, backpacker atmosphere, with dorm room beds (or tents!) for $20-$30+ a night.

 One volunteer (Shout out to @brissaarias!) mentioned an 8-hour tour they booked through this hostel that had you stopping at Higuey, and Hoyo Azul, plus lunch and such for $45.
 Not bad!